 Just like any other sport, badminton also has its rules to be followed by the players to easily determine the winner of each match.
 Over the course of time, these rules have undergone some revisions by the Badminton World Federation (BWF) to purposely enhance the fun and thrill that the players experience.
+In this blog we discuss badminton rules, including general rules, scoring, and serving.

 The rules of badminton state that a toss shall be conducted before a game start.
 If you win, you can choose between serving first or starting play at either end of the court.
 The scoring system of badminton is similar to games like volleyball and table tennis.
 Modern badminton competitions often use a best-of-three-sets and 21-point scoring system.
 In a 21-point system, the “best of three sets” is commonly employed.
 A two-point lead is required to win.
 For example, if the score is 20-20, you cannot win the game even if you win by 21 points.
 It must be 22-20; the same rules apply in other situations till 30: you cannot win with 24-23, 26-25, or 28-27; you must have two points in a row, often known as “two clear points,” such as 23-21.
 However, the rules differ if the game reaches the 30-point mark or the upper limit of the game.
 This restriction exists because the BWF attempts to prevent a match from dragging on for too long, especially in top-level tournaments when a protracted match may result in athlete injuries.
 An interval in a 21-point system game implies that players on both teams receive 1 minute of rest when one team achieves 11 points.
 During the best of three sets, the courts will be switched twice.
 The court will be changed during the third game when either team’s score hits 11 (IOWA, n.d.).